-In 2013, the goal is to match at least 10 Encore Fellows in the Sacramento/Sierra Region into nonprofit organizations, including 2-3 Encore Fellows working in rural communities.
+Every year, the goal is to match at least 8-10 Encore Fellows in the Sacramento/Sierra Region into nonprofit organizations, including 2-3 Encore Fellows working in rural communities.
 Fellow placements will occur at varying times.

 The Fellows Program is based on a philosophy of “mutual matching.”
 Work Hosts and Fellows independently apply for the Program and are evaluated against a set of criteria developed by the American Leadership Forum and the Nonprofit Resource Center.
 During recruitment, assessments will be conducted to determine potential fellows’ skills and work hosts’ skill needs as well as preferences regarding location and schedule.
 After careful assessments and evaluations, matches between Fellows candidates and Work Hosts will be conducted.
 Work Hosts and Fellows then conduct informational interviews with each other to determine if a mutual interest exists.
 The Program Director will have the responsibility for making the final matches.

 Fellows will come from a variety of backgrounds and offer high-level transferable skills to the nonprofit organizations.
 Fellows’ roles include but are not limited to: operational management, capacity-building, process improvement and strategic management.

 Below are some of our nonprofit work hosts/ participating nonprofit organizations:

 To get a current list of participating organizations and available positions, please contact the ALF office.

 In the Sacramento/Sierra Region, a Fellow’s standard stipend is set at $20,000 for a 1,000-hour (half time) 12-month assignment or full-time for a 6-month assignment.
 Depending on the sponsoring company, these terms may vary.